rupali-codes/LinksHub/CONTRIBUTING.md

   * `subcategory`: could be one of the existing categories or create a new one by following the above instructions

 **NOTE**
-   When adding *YouTube* channel link please specify *language* of the channel they are using to teach in for example English, Hindi, Spanish etc. In case language is NOT specified then just remove the language property.
+   When adding *YouTube* channel link, please specify *language* of the channel they are using to teach in for example English, Hindi, Spanish etc. In cases where the language is NOT specified, then just remove the `language` property.

 > **⚠️Important**
 >
-> - Do not make duplicate entries (always confirm that an entry does not exist by searching through the JSON file.
+> - **Do not** make duplicate entries.
+Always confirm that an entry does not exist by searching through the JSON file.
 > - Ensure that your entries are error-free by double-checking before staging your changes.
 > - Your entries should follow the above structure.